pulp-platform/croc/rtl/cve2/README.md

 useful for experimentation only and should not be used to validate any changes to the RTL prior to pushing to the master branch of this repo.

-The verification environment for this core as well as other cores in the OpenHW Group CORE-V family is at the [core-v-verif](https://github.com/openhwgroup/core-v-verif) repository on GitHub.
+The verification environment for this core as well as other cores in the OpenHW Foundation CORE-V family is at the [core-v-verif](https://github.com/openhwgroup/core-v-verif) repository on GitHub.

 The Makefiles supported in the **core-v-verif** project automatically clone the appropriate version of the **cve2** RTL sources.